Harvest Heritage: Future Farmers

-“We can show them many of the things they can do, go to take them to conventions, conferences, leadership and go to things that just open up their eyes, they have an opportunity to do so many things that they would just take advantage of the opportunities that they are given,” Porters said.
+“We can show them many of the things they can do, go to take them to conventions, conferences and leadership camp and go to things that just open up their eyes,” Myer said.
+“They have an opportunity to do so many things that they would just take advantage of the opportunities that they are given.”

-Consider what Jerry Thomas of Charleston and FFA has done for his sons.
+Consider what Jerry Thomas of Charleston and FFA have done for his sons.

 That led son Justin to the top proficiency award given out by the National FFA for tractor restoration.

-“What I enjoy most about it is taking something that is an old rusty heap and turning it into something that is new and fresh again,” Justin Thomas said.
-“Once you get done and that thing fires up for the very first time that is pretty rewarding.”
+“What I enjoy most about it is taking something that is an old rusty heap and turning it into something that is new and fresh again,” Justin said.
+“Once you get done and that thing fires up for the very first time, that is pretty rewarding.”

 But their most special tractor was rebuilt to raise money for FFA.